HuJoey/In-Silence-1.21/README.md

 - ~~Red vision goes away by hitting F1~~
 - ~~UI can bug and become transparent~~
 - ~~Rake animations shared between players~~
+- Durability and flash stage are server side ?
+- animations on dash flicker a bit

 recommend that FOV Effects be turned down for the mod give rake step height of 1 block at least